adblockplus/adblockplussbrowser/README.md

 - onboarding module contains all the Onboarding UI code;
 - preferences module contains all the UI code for user preferences.
 It communicates with the settings module, where the Model lives, and with the core via the `SubscriptionsManager` interface (from the base module);
 - settings module contains the Model for the user preferences, the repository, and data sources for user preferences and configurations;
-- core module is responsible for listening to settings changes and download/update the filters list accordingly.
-It is also responsible for schedule and manage automatic updates and provide a unified filters list file to the Samsung Internet browser.
+- core module listens to changes in settings and is responsible for download/update of the filters lists accordingly.
+It is also responsible for schedule and manages automatic updates and provides a unified filters list file to the Samsung Internet browser.
 This update mechanism is described below.

 Subscriptions Updates
 ---------------------